mdmtk/docs/edge/source/guide/csp/access.md

   <tr>
     <td>Delete specified Packages(s)</td>
     <td>"1"</td>
-	<td>This value deletes one or more selected Package Names from the "white list", thus blocking user, or "installable", applications with those Package Names from being installed by the device user or launched.</td>
+	<td>This value will cause one or more selected Package Names to be deleted from the "white list", thus blocking user, or "installable", applications with those Package Names from being installed by the device user or launched.</td>
   </tr>
   <tr>
     <td>Delete ALL Packages</td>
     <td>"2"</td>
-	<td>This value deletes all Package Names from the "white list", thus blocking all user, or "installable",  applications from being installed by the device user or launched.</td>
+	<td>This value will cause all Package Names to be deleted from the "white list", thus blocking all user, or "installable",  applications from being installed by the device user or launched.</td>
   </tr>
   <tr>
     <td>Delete specified Signature(s)</td>